sjshide/sjshide.github.io/_pages/reading.md

 **2024**

+- 03/03/24, Roberto Bolaño, *Nazi Literature in the Americas*
 - 03/03/24, Sarah Manguso, *300 Arguments*
 - 03/03/24, Eric Chevillard, *Demolishing Nisard*
 - 02/27/24, Jen Craig, *Panthers and the Museum of Fire*